 Implementing Optional Update Functionality in ASP.NET Core Web API

-I previously struggled to understand how to implement RESTful PATCH operations.
-Although I once tried using null to distinguish whether a field should be updated, this approach only works for string types, as I prefer to store empty strings in the database.
-Consequently, the field would be updated to an empty string rather than null.
-However, for struct types like DateTime, when the database allows null values, it becomes impossible to determine whether to ignore the field or store it as null.
+Previously, I struggled to understand how to implement RESTful PATCH operations.
+Although I once tried using null to distinguish whether a field should be updated, this approach only worked for string types because, in the database, I would choose to store empty strings.
+Consequently, I could only update a field's value to an empty string rather than null.
+However, for struct types like DateTime, when the database allows null values, I encountered the issue of being unable to distinguish whether to ignore the field or store it as null.

-I am not sure what the industry standard is, but the approaches I can think of are either having the frontend and backend agree on a specific value to represent "no update" or adding a flag field to indicate whether an update is required.
+I am not sure what the common industry practice is, but the approaches I could think of were either to have the frontend and backend agree on a specific value to represent "no update" for that field, or to add a flag field to identify whether an update is required.
 I personally prefer the latter.

-My idea is for the backend to handle this flag, while the frontend determines whether to trigger an update based on whether the specific property is passed.
-This way, whether it is an optional update or a mandatory property, the data structure remains unaffected.
+My idea is for the backend to handle this flag, while the frontend determines whether to perform an update based on whether a specific property is passed.
+This way, whether it is an optional update or a required property, it does not affect the data structure.

-To implement my idea, I need to handle the following aspects:
+To implement my idea, the following aspects need to be handled:

 - A struct type representing an optional property.